Drug data last refreshed 9h ago · AI intelligence enriched 1w ago

-NESINA (alogliptin) is an oral small-molecule dipeptidyl peptidase-4 (DPP-4) inhibitor approved in 2013 for type 2 diabetes mellitus.
-It works by inhibiting DPP-4 enzyme, which increases incretin hormone levels to improve blood glucose control.
-The drug is taken as a once-daily tablet and represents a non-insulin oral therapy option for diabetes management.
+NESINA (alogliptin) is a dipeptidyl peptidase-4 (DPP-4) inhibitor approved in 2013 for type 2 diabetes mellitus.
+It works by increasing incretin hormone levels to improve glycemic control in patients with inadequate diabetes management.
+The drug is administered orally as a tablet and represents a small-molecule approach to diabetes management.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.